Alternate universes in Archie Comics: Little Archie

 Little Archie (180 issues, 1956-Feb.
 1983) — This series featured the familiar teenagers as elementary school-age children.
 It is arguably the most successful of the alternate versions of Archie, and certainly the longest-running.
 A number of Little Archie series were produced, and new stories are occasionally published even today.

 The world of Little Archie is remarkably similar to that of his teenage counterpart.
 Most of the same characters are featured, albeit usually in younger versions.
 Miss Grundy and Mr. Weatherbee appear as a teacher and the principal at Riverdale Elementary School.
 Little Archie is always referred to and addressed as "Little Archie".
 Although stories featuring one of the other characters would be titled "Little Jughead", "Little Betty" and so on, the characters themselves were always addressed by their regular names.
-Keeping in mind its younger target audience, Little Archie stories tended to have more educational and moral content than standard Archie stories.
+Keeping in mind its younger target audience, Little Archie stories tended to have more educational and moral content than regular Archie stories marketed towards tween readers.

 The series introduced a number of characters that had never before existed in the Archie continuity.
 These included Archie's dog Spotty, Betty's cat Caramel, Betty's older brother Chic and older sister Polly, and new kids Ambrose Pipps and Fangs Fogarty.
 This made the series more non-canonical.
 However, around the 1990s, the creators of Archie Comics began to tie Little Archie in to the main continuity by featuring appearances by these characters.
 Some became recurring characters in the gang's teenage years.
 Additionally, stories that take place in the main continuity sometimes feature flashbacks to the gang's childhood.